Salt Chlorinators : – for swimming pool applications

 Low Chlorine readings in pool.
 Low salt levels

 Insufficient daily pump running time.

 Chlorine control turned down to low.

-Rapid build-up of scale in cell: High calcium hardness in water.
+Rapid build-up of scale in cell: High calcium hardness levels in pool water.

-Erratic reading on Salt meter: Poor water flow.
+Erratic reading on Salt meter: Poor water flow through the cell.

 Pump not operating: Power not switched on.